Schools can exclude pupils who break the school rules. An exclusion means that a child is not allowed in school.

 - Fixed period exclusion – this means that a pupil is not allowed in school for a specified number of days because they have breached the school's behaviour policy.

-Follow the link depending on the type of exclusion.
+Follow the link for more information depending on the type of exclusion.